dennisprangle/ABCDistances.jl/README.md

 ## Example

 First some code to set up the particular problem of interest.
-This is for infering the parameter of the g-and-k distribution.
-Some code for this distribution is included in this package.
+This is for infering the parameters of the g-and-k distribution.
+Some code for this distribution is included in the package.

 ```julia
 using ABCDistances